 Hyperion: The Consul's tale recalls him as a young man going on frequent spaceship voyages and returning to a planet many years in the future, having only aged slightly due to relativistic time dilation.
 Early on, he falls in love with a girl, but each time he returns to the world, he's the same age and she has aged years.
 Their romance spreads across her whole life, while it's only a short duration for him.

 Alcatraz was built around this trope.
 Every prisoner in Alcatraz and some of its staff disappeared in 1963 and reappeared in 2011 without having aged a day, while one of the guards, Emerson Hauser, took The Slow Path, rising through the ranks of law enforcement to become a senior FBI agent.

-The episode "Visitor" of Star Trek: Deep Space Nine is an excellent example of the effects of the slow path, albeit an unusual one.
-Benjamin Sisko is sent blinking in and out of time, staying for only a few moments, and leaving for years at a time.
+The episode "Visitor" of Star Trek: Deep Space Nine, Benjamin Sisko is sent blinking in and out of time, staying for only a few moments, and leaving for years at a time.
 He keeps reappearing near Jake at farther and farther times apart, as Jake spends his entire life trying to stabilize his father, lest he be lost in subspace forever.
 Despite being the one afflicted with temporal instability, Sisko takes the ordeal much better, and is far more saddened by his son's suffering.
 The episode is one of the most loved episodes in all of Star Trek.